A Four-Part Series

 By W.K.
 “Jake” Wehrell

 You will NEVER have read a book like this!
 I GUESS I JUST WASN’T THINKING is a compelling tale of one man’s battle with a personal shortcoming; an honest and revealing account of a uniquely driven life.
-His head-shaking array of adult activities include a proud beginning as a Marine Corps carrier-based pilot, being hired by the CIA, and later flying covert missions for shadowy figures and foreign governments.
-These often ill-advised activities result in him appearing in TV documentaries, his photo in weekly news magazines, and residences worldwide; including everything from a bougainvillea-draped cottage on the French Riviera to a bamboo cage in Laos.
+Roger Yahnke’s head-shaking array of adult activities include a proud beginning as a Marine Corps carrier-based pilot, being hired by the CIA, and later flying covert missions for shadowy figures and foreign governments.
+These often ill-advised activities result in him appearing in TV documentaries, weekly news magazines, and residences worldwide; including everything from a bougainvillea-draped cottage on the French Riviera to a bamboo cage in Laos.

 This work is dedicated to my (numinously conceived) savvy kids,